Uday-Kalla/aws-learn-01/04-VPC/VPC-Archit/README.md

 * Two **separate physical data centers** in the same region.
 * If one fails, the other keeps your app running.

+### 📥 S3 Gateway
+* Connects your VPC to Amazon S3, which is used for storing files like images, backups, etc.

 ### Summary: